AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request logic functions.md

 # Request logic functions

-This topic describes the syntax, description, parameters, and response parameters of request logic functions.
+This topic describes the syntax, description, parameters, and return values of request logic functions.
 This topic also provides examples of these functions.

 ## server\_addr